-The init.py file for our new sub-module might look something like the following, defining a new abstract class:
+The .py file for our new sub-module might look something like the following, defining a new abstract class:

-'''

 import abc

-from smqtk.representation import SmqtkRepresentation

-from smqtk.utils.plugin import Pluggable, get_plugins
+''' from smqtk.representation import SmqtkRepresentation from smqtk.utils.plugin import Pluggable, get_plugins

 class FooBar (SmqtkRepresentation, Pluggable):

+"""

 Some documentation on what this does.

+"""

 Interface methods and/or abstract functionality here.

 -> See the abc module on how to decorate abstract methods.

 @abc.abstractmethod

-def do_something(self):

-""" Does Something """

-def get_foo_bar_impls(reload_modules=False):

-import os.path as osp

-from smqtk.utils.plugin import get_plugins

-this_dir = osp.abspath(osp.dirname(file))

-env_var = 'FOO_BAR_PATH'

-helper_var = 'FOO_BAR_CLASS'

-return get_plugins(name, this_dir, env_var, helper_var, FooBar,

-reload_modules)
+'''

+'''

+(continues on next page)

 '''